nandac/letterloom/docs/manual.typ

 )
 ```

-*Note:* If only one signature is given, the `signature-alignment` parameter can be used to align the signature to the left, right, or center of the page.
+*Note:* If only one signature is given, the `signature-alignment` parameter may be used to align the signature to the left, right, or center of the page.
 This parameter is ignored if multiple signatures are specified.

 === Optional Parameters